 HST is included in the Price for the assignment.
 Like a resale, assignments are priced with HST included.

-HST Rebate.
-We recommend inserting a clause in Schedule "A" that clearly states that the new buyer (assignee) accepts the responsibility for the HST rebate that forms part of the original purchase price.
+HST Rebate: I recommend inserting a clause in Schedule "A" that clearly states that the new buyer (assignee) accepts the responsibility for the HST rebate that forms part of the original purchase price.
 If the assignee does anything after closing to disqualify himself for this rebate that the builder is owed, then the builder has the right to be compensated by the assignee.
-Assignees disqualify themselves for the HST rebate by renting or selling their units within one year of closing.
-The HST rebate is 1.5% of the original purchase price (plus upgrades) for values up to $350,000 (that's a max of $5,250).
+Assignees disqualify themselves for the HST rebate by selling their units within one year of closing.
+The HST rebate can be as high as $30,000 on a $450,000 condo!
+See Reports

-Income tax is a whole other consideration and you need to consult a tax expert on this.
+Income Tax: Consult a tax expert on this.
 One of the issues faced by the assignor is the tax implications of the profit (if any) on the assignment being taxed as income or capital gains.
 This distinction and the way it is determined makes a huge difference in taxes paid by the assignor.
 Again, consult an expert.

-Why do builders sell pre-construction condos at prices that seem to allow buyers/investors to make a profit by flipping?
+Why do builders sell pre-construction condos at prices that seem to allow buyers/investors to make a profit by flipping or assigning?